Ptujec/LaunchBar/Compile-Swift-Action/README.md

 **Be aware that this action should only be used for actions from trusted sources.**

+If you have questions or need help, let me know.

 ## How To

 Follow these steps: